iterate-ch/docs/tutorials/hidden_properties.md

 :::::

-## Using connection profiles
+## In `.cyberduckprofile` Connection Profiles

 You can override defaults in specific [connection profiles](../protocols/profiles/index.md) only affecting connections that use the profile.

-1. Open the `.cyberduckprofile` in a text editor.
+1. Open the `.cyberduckprofile` file in a text editor.
 2. Add a child element to `<dict>` with a `key` named `Properties` and the configuration options inside an `array` as follows:

    ```{code-block}